Stuycs-K/final-project-4-zabranov-max-kumar-suhana/WORKLOG.md

 ### 6/5
 try to implement 'out of upgrade' message but not working correctly, need to add get and set methods

+### 6/7
+fixed upgrade message, sets limits for each tower, began slowTower